 A payment gateway is a tool that transmits payment information from the business’s point-of-sale (POS) system or ecommerce platform to the acquiring bank for processing.
 It encrypts the cardholder’s data and ensures the transaction complies with security standards.Payment processor

-A payment processor, or payment processing provider, is a company that manages the transaction process on behalf of the acquiring bank, handling tasks such as communicating with payment networks, obtaining authorization, and managing the settlement process.POS system
+A payment processor, or payment processing provider, is a company that manages the transaction process on behalf of the acquiring bank, handling tasks such as communicating with payment networks, obtaining authorization, and managing the settlement process.Merchant account

-These parties ensure that credit card transactions are secure and efficient and comply with regulations and industry standards, providing an easy and fast payment experience for customers and businesses.
+These components ensure that credit card transactions are secure, efficient, and comply with regulations and industry standards, providing an easy and fast payment experience for customers and businesses.

 How credit card processing works